vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 and
 [Vipps Faste betalinger](https://vipps.no/produkter-og-tjenester/bedrift/faste-betalinger/faste-betalinger/)
 the `orderId` is shown instead of the customer name.

+You can click the little "i" in the header on the transaction overview and see the same info as above.

 The `orderId` is specified by the merchant.
 See the [orderId recommendations](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#orderid-recommendations).